DBrianKimmel/PyHouse/Project/src/Modules/Housing/Scheduling/Docs/Design.md

 ## Sunrise / Sunset

-Originally I wrote a lot of cpmplicated code to compute sunrise and sunset but then I found Astral.
+Originally I wrote a lot of complicated code to compute sunrise and sunset but then I found Astral.
 I switched to astral and the code is now gone.
 Hurrah!

 ## Time